valohai/docs/source/core-concepts/what-is-valohai.rst

 From a technological point-of-view, Valohai is **a workload processing ecosystem** akin to a continuous integration or build system.
 Valohai fetches your code, :doc:`configuration </valohai-yaml/index>` and :doc:`data sources </core-concepts/data-stores>` and makes your pipelines work smoothly on top of an automated infrastructure with a beautiful user interface.
-Valohai runs on top of all the major cloud-providers as well as on-premises.
+Valohai runs on top of all the major cloud providers as well as on-premises.

 Valohai manages **executions**; you can think of them as "jobs" or "experiments".